-Services that are covered for you What you must pay when you get these services

-Abdominal aortic aneurysm screening

-A one-time screening ultrasound for people at risk.
-The IN NETWORK

-plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

-ennical nuise specialist OUT OF NETWORK

-35% of the total cost.

-Acupuncture for chronic low back pain

-Covered services include: IN NETWORK

-Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: up to a \$20 copay OUT OF NETWORK

-For the purpose of this benefit, chronic low back pain is defined as:

-up to a \$30 copay
+Services that are covered for you What you must pay when you get these services factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+OUT OF NETWORK 35% of the total cost.
+Acupuncture for chronic low back pain Covered services include: IN NETWORK Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: \$0 copay OUT OF NETWORK For the purpose of this benefit, chronic low back pain up to a \$20 copay